PratyushTripathy/python_gdal_automated_windows/README.md

 ## YouTube tutorial: [link](https://www.youtube.com/watch?v=kVoWcBRPVKI)

 If you are facing issues in using this, please check the [debugger](debugger) section.
 If your error is not listed, please crate a GitHub issue with conceise title and all the relevant details.

+## Fixing "ModuleNotFoundError: No module named '\_gdal'"
+On some machines, you may get this error after running the whole thing.
+Do not worry, you are almost there.
+Follow 2-3 extra steps mentioned [here](./debugger) and your installation would successfully complete.